houseos/meta-houseos/README.md

 ### Build the installer image

+The installer image can be used as a transport media for initial installation of an image on a device.
+For this purpose it is used as a live image that contains the target image on a separate partition.
+It is booted and afterwards the image can be written to the device using `dd` or similar.

 First export the absolute path to the build directory for the installer image as the `KAS_WORK_DIR` environment variable.

 `./kas-docker --isar build installer-kas.yml`